-Scoliosis is a lateral curvatures of the spine.
+Scoliosis is a lateral curvature of the spine.
 Most people have SOME lateral curvature, but when it exceeds a reasonable amount such curves are considered pathological.

 A. Listen to the nurse, and run to an orthopedic surgeon, who will essentially do nothing about the scoliosis except expose the child to periodic x-rays, and watch to “see if the problem gets bad enough to do something”, and only then when the “something” is bad enough to warrant surgery or bracing, will they treat the result of the problem, not the underlying cause.
-And, that treatment will likely be a Milwaukee brace or something equivalent, or surgery to install harrington rods to straighten the spine.
+The treatment will likely be a Milwaukee brace or something equivalent, or surgery to install Harrington rods to straighten the spine.
 This will prevent the child from ever having full use of his/her lower back.
-And, it will usually then be too late to fix it Chiropractically.
+And it will usually then be too late to fix it chiropractically.
 Or,

 In an example 200lb adult male, if there is a slight difference in the height of the hips, caused by:

 c. functional differences in the operation of the ankle joint,

 Let’s say for example of only 2mm, this can shift as much as 10% of the body’s weight to that side and that means 20 lbs is shifted.

 If an adult walks an average of 3000 steps in one day, that can mean shifting 5000x20lbs=100,000 lbs or 50 TONS to one side EVERY DAY of your life!
 Imagine if you left the tires on your car 20% low on air through their life?
 How much faster would that side’s tires wear out than the other?

 This immense weight shift causes the classic destruction of hips that we are now seeing in our baby-boomer generation so commonly.
 It also places a strain on the entire spinal column and causes your adjustments not to hold as well as if you walked with a balanced gait.